-Because I have limited knowledge about taking the buses in Panama, I asked my friend Elaine Hayes to write about here experiences.
+Because I have limited knowledge about taking the buses in Panama, I asked Elaine Hayes to write about her experiences.
 Elaine loves to take the bus.
 Here’s her article about Taking a Bus in Panama.

-Taking the bus all around Panama is a lot easier that you think.
-And you will be surprised to find that once you get the hang of it, it just might be your preferred method for travel!
+Taking the bus all around Panama is a lot easier than you think.
+And you will be surprised to find that once you get the hang of it, it just might be your preferred method of travel!

-Panama has one of the easiest and efficient bus systems in the America’s.
-All it takes it a few dollars, and a little bit of bravery in the beginning, and it will open up a whole new way to travel independently.
+Panama has one of the most accessible and most efficient bus systems in the Americas.
+All it takes is a few dollars and a little bit of bravery in the beginning, and it will open up a whole new way to travel independently.

 Let’s first begin our journey at Albrook Bus Station in Panama City.
-Albrook is a huge area that has its own airport, the main bus station for all of Panama, and the largest mall in all of the Americas.
-From here, it can get you started to go anywhere in the country.
+Albrook is a huge area with its airport, the central bus station for all of Panama, and the largest mall in the Americas.
+From the Albrook bus station, you can go anywhere in the country.

 The card itself cost $2.00.
 Once you get the card, in the same machine, you can put money on it.
-Normally $5.00 will last you months.
-There is a monitor on every kiosk that will give you instructions on what to do.
+Usually, $5.00 will last you months.
+A monitor on every kiosk will give you instructions on what to do.
 And this card will last forever.
 Once you run out of money, all you have to do is to refill the card. $2.00 well spent!

-Now the next thing you need to decide is where you want to go!
-Now yes ladies, you want to go across the street to the mall.
+Now, the next thing you need to decide is where you want to go!
+Now, yes, ladies, you want to go across the street to the mall.
 But for the argument of this article alone, let’s pretend you actually want to leave the mall and go somewhere else!
 OK, you have your Rapid Pass in your hands.
 Now if you want to go anywhere in the city, you would go to the sidewalk facing the mall.
 This is where you catch the Metro Bus.
-There are employees with orange vest on throughout the Metro platforms that will gladly give you directions on where you want to go.
-But keep in mind, that they speak Spanish.
+There are employees with orange vests on throughout the Metro platforms that will gladly give you directions on where you want to go.
+But keep in mind that they speak Spanish.
 This is when you get your “Google Translate” ready from your cell phone, or if you have planned enough ahead, you would have memorized “Where is the bus to go to (fill in the blank)?”

-Let’s just say for instance you want to go to Tocumen International Airport.
+Let’s just say, for instance, you want to go to Tocumen International Airport.
 You would go to Platform E. There are signs right above the stop to let you know that you are in the correct area.
-It is also right across from the “Tiger” section of the mall and the closest store sign you will see is “Costco”.
-Now you just wait for the bus!
+It is also right across from the “Tiger” section of the mall, and the closest store sign you will see is “Costco”.
+Now you wait for the bus!
 There are two different buses that go to the Airport, but they both get you there.
-There is a bus that will say “Tocumen-Corredor Sur”.
-This bus will go the highway when it can and it will be quicker than a bus that does not say “Corredor Sur”.
-But if you are wanting to see the city and time is not a factor, then this is the bus you may want to take.
+There is a bus that will say “Tocumen-Corredor Sur.”
+This bus will go the highway when it can, and it will be quicker than a bus that does not say “Corredor Sur.”
+But if you want to see the city and time is not a factor, then this is the bus you may want to take.
 It will cost you 25 cents, while the highway bus will cost you $1.25.

 But let’s focus.
-As you walk through the mall, on one side you will see many glass booths.
-Directly above each booth there will be a city’s name above it.
+As you walk through the mall, on one side, you will see many glass booths.
+Directly above each booth, there will be a city’s name above it.
 This is where you will go to buy your bus ticket.
-Unless you are taking an express bus to an area far away, you will not see any times that the buses arrive.
-That is because there is a constant flow of buses that go all over Panama.
+Unless you are taking an express bus to an area far away, you will not see any time that the buses arrive.
+That is because there is a constant flow of buses all over Panama.

-I am going to pause at this point of the article to give you some much needed advice.
-Once you get your ticket (unless you are taking a specific bus as mentioned above), then things happen very quickly.
-So now is the time I tell you about the bus station baños, or bathrooms.
+I will pause at this point in the article to give you some much-needed advice.
+Once you get your ticket (unless you are taking a specific bus, as mentioned above), things happen very quickly.
+So now is when I tell you about the bus station baños, or bathrooms.
 There are several along the terminal, and there are signs that point the way.
 There is a person there in a glass booth to take your quarter.
 Yes, it cost a quarter to use the facilities in the bus terminal!
 But it is a quarter well spent when you get on the bus to go to your destination.
-Unless you are riding one of the newer, larger double decker buses there is no bathroom on the bus.
+Unless you are riding one of the newer, larger double-decker buses there is no bathroom on the bus.
 So as they say in Texas: “Smoke em if you got em” which translate to: “Go when you can!”

 Here is where you use your Rapid Pass card!
-It will take 10 cents off of your card when you scan it at the turntable.
-From there a man will show you which way to go, and then you look at the names of the towns that are on the top of the windshields of the buses.
+When you scan it at the turntable, it will take 10 cents off of your card.
+From there, a man will show you which way to go, and then you look at the names of the towns that are on the top of the windshields of the buses.
 But you may not even need to do that.
-Normally a man is there directing you to your bus.
-It seems that the communication between the employees that sell you the ticket will get to the employees that direct you to the bus in an excellent and timely manner.
+Usually, a man is there directing you to your bus.
+It seems that the communication between the employees who sell you the ticket will get to the employees who direct you to the bus in an excellent and timely manner.

-Now keep in mind, it may be a very large bus or a smaller white bus.
-But they will all have comfortable seats and all will have air conditioning.
-When you get on the bus you tell them again what town you want to stop at.
-It normally will be no more than 5 or 10 minutes before the bus starts heading out of the bus terminal!
+Now, keep in mind it may be a very large bus or a smaller white bus.
+But they will all have comfortable seats, and all will have air conditioning.
+When you get on the bus, tell them again what town you want to stop at.
+It usually will be no more than 5 or 10 minutes before the bus starts heading out of the bus terminal!

-And most every time, when you get close to your town, the worker on the bus will look at you and tell you your stop is next.
+And most of the time, when you get close to your town, the worker on the bus will look at you and tell you your stop is next.
 If not, you can remind them.
 It never hurts to be safe!

 Depending on which town you would like to travel to, you may need to stop at one of these main bus stations to move to another bus that will take you to the surrounding areas.

-You can google “bus schedule Panama” and it will take you to a website: http://horariodebuses.com/EN/pa/.
-Just enter your starting destination and your ending destination and it will let you know if you need to get off at a certain terminal and get on a second bus to your final destination.
+You can google “bus schedule Panama,” and it will take you to a website: http://horariodebuses.com/EN/pa/.
+Just enter your starting destination and your ending destination, and it will let you know if you need to get off at a specific terminal and get on a second bus to your final destination.

 Now, let’s return to Albrook!
-It is pretty much the same steps you took except for the way you pay.
-Whatever town you are in you will get on a bus to the main hub terminal.
-Ask around and the people that live there will direct you to where you get on the bus to go to Frontera, David or Santiago.
+It is pretty much the exact steps you took except for the way you pay.
+Whatever town you are in, you will get on a bus to the main hub terminal.
+Ask around, and the people there will direct you to where you get on the bus to Frontera, David, or Santiago.
 Before you get to the terminal, the bus worker will go around and collect your bus fare.

-Now if you are heading toward Albrook and you are anywhere on the Pan American Highway, the process is much easier.
+Now, if you are heading toward Albrook and are anywhere on the Pan-American Highway, the process is much easier.
 If you are at a bus stop and the bus pulling up has the word “Panama” on the top of the windshield, it will automatically go to the Albrook bus terminal!
 You don’t even have to ask!
-All buses coming from the interior of the country that are going into Panama City will always end up at the Albrook bus terminal.
+All buses from the country’s interior going into Panama City will always end up at the Albrook bus terminal.

 Tidbits of Information that is helpful to know:

 – If you are traveling during the day it is quite common at a bus stop for someone to get on the bus and sell water and snacks.
-Sometimes some bottled water and a bag of chips is just the thing you need to make your trip more enjoyable!
+Sometimes, some bottled water and a bag of chips is just the thing you need to make your trip more enjoyable!
 Also, rarely but on occasion, a person will get on and ask for donations.
 They will give a small speech (in Spanish) about a family member needing an operation or something along that line.
 It is your choice whether you give them any money or not.
-It is strictly on a voluntary basis.
+It is strictly voluntary.

 Happy Trails until we meet again!